-- OAE Rising Stars to include the role of Jupiter in Handel’s Semele under Christophe Rousset, Haydn The Creation under Adam Fischer, and various Bach cantatas as part of ‘Bach, The Universe and Everything’ project
+- OAE Rising Stars including Jupiter in Handel’s Semele under Christophe Rousset, Haydn The Creation under Adam Fischer, and various Bach cantatas as part of ‘Bach, The Universe and Everything’ project

 He was awarded the 2016 Simon Sandbach Award from Garsington Opera, the ‘most promising singer’ award at the Dean and Chadlington Singing Competition and is a former Britten-Pears Young Artist.
 James studies at the Guildhall School of Music and Drama with Susan Waters, where he is supported by the Guildhall Trust, the Drake Calleja Trust, Countess of Munster Trust, the Behrens and the Mario Lanza Foundations, and holds an Independent Opera Voice Fellowship.
 He previously graduated with a First Class honours degree in music from King’s College London.

 In 2016 he made his Proms debut as a soloist in Vaughan Williams’ Serenade to Music in the Last Night of the Proms with the BBC Symphony Orchestra, conducted by Sakari Oramo.